SofiaEngvall/ObsidianPublic/README.md

 ## My cyber security notes

-These notes are constantly growing as I learn new thing
+These notes are constantly growing as I learn new things!